 Alabama also argues that the race-neutral benchmark is required because our existing $\S2$ jurisprudence inevitably demands racial proportionality in districting, contrary to the last sentence of $\S2(b)$.
-But properly applied, the Gingles framework itself imposes meaningful constraints on pro-
+But properly applied, the Gingles framework itself imposes meaningful constraints on proportionality, as our decisions have frequently demonstrated.